-Thief mid-40s saw semi-regular shows held at the Elks Club.
+The mid-40s saw semi-regular shows held at the Elks Club.
 Based on the names on the few cards where line-ups are available, the talent for these shows was not provided by Haft.

 Wrestling came to Columbus television on July 5, 1949.
 Several of the shopping center cards over the next two months would air live on WLWC Channel 3.
 In October of the same year, top matches from Memorial Hall began airing live on WBNS Channel 10 for a period of time.

 Wednesday October 5, 1949 saw two different shows begin airing live in Columbus.
-WTVN Channel 6 aired the Rainbo Arena shows from Chicago and WBNS Channel 10 aired from the Olympic Auditorium in Los Angeles.
+WTVN Channel 6 aired the Rainbo Arena shows from Chicago and WBNS Channel 10 aired wrestling from the Olympic Auditorium in Los Angeles.
 Both of these shows aired throughout the country.
 Several weeks later, WTVN began airing the live Sunnyside Gardens shows from new York on Monday nights.

 WLWC Channel 3 (later Channel 4) was the home of various wrestling shows using Al Haft's talent.
-The nation's first studio TV wrestling show from Dayton began airing live on Saturday nights in Columbus in February 1950.
+The nation's first regularly scheduled studio TV wrestling show from Dayton began airing live on Saturday nights in Columbus in February 1950.
 The show ran until October 1955.
 For several months in the summer of 1950, the short lived live studio show from Cincinnati aired on Monday nights.
 Around the same time, the Friday night house shows from Cincinnati also began airing.
 Those shows stopped in January 1951 due to dwindling attendance at the arena.

 Columbus got its own live studio wrestling show (also airing on WLWC) starting in October 1951.
 The show aired live on Saturday afternoons until October 1955.
 WLWC Sports Director Joe Hill was the commentator.
 The show also aired in Dayton and Cincinnati.